TGobbin/parasite_personality_test_NL/README.md

 # Parasite personality test - Dutch version
 This website was created from a quiz made by Katie Leslie at the University of Washington in 2024, used for science outreach/communication geared towards young audiences.
-The adaptation to HTML and Javascript was done by Dr. Tiziana Gobbin and the Dutch translation by Dr. Armando Cruz-Laufer at University of Hasselt, Belgium in 2025.
+The adaptation to HTML and Javascript was done by Dr. Tiziana Gobbin, and the Dutch translation by Lucas Van Passel and Emilie Goossens at University of Hasselt, Belgium in 2025.